Input Operator

 ---|---|

-A component holding data you bring into your Data Workflow.
-Here, you'll see a drop-down containing every component's Property ID in your module.
+A component storing the data you'll bring into your Data Workflow.
+Here, you'll see a drop-down containing every component's Property ID A Property ID is the unique field ID used by Unqork to track and link components in your module. in your module.
 Select the component you want to reference from the drop-down list.
-You can also type the name of the component's Property ID in the Component field and it filters the drop-down based on your input.
 After selecting a Property ID, the Component field remains editable.
 You can type in the Component field to define a property path or target fields nested under the selected Property ID.
-Your selection here displays as the operator's label.
-TIP The Data Workflow component supports using grid referencing syntax to target the Dynamic Grid, Uniform Grid, and Freeform Grid components.
+Your selection displays as the operator's label.
+The Data Workflow component supports using grid referencing syntax to target the Dynamic Grid, Uniform Grid, and Freeform Grid components.
 Grid referencing syntax supports targeting at the component, column, row, and cell level.
-To learn more, see the following articles in our In-Product Help: Dynamic Grid: Targeted Logic and Referencing Syntax and Uniform Grid and Freeform Grid: Logic and Referencing Syntax. |
+To learn more, view the following articles in our Documentation Hub: Dynamic Grid: Targeted Logic and Referencing Syntax and Uniform Grid and Freeform Grid: Logic and Referencing Syntax. |

 Required |

-When set to YES, your Data Workflow doesn't start until a value is present in the chosen component.
-So, if you selected a Text Field component, the Data Workflow doesn't run if the Text Field is empty.
-When set to NO, the Data Workflow runs with or without a value in the chosen component.
-By default, the Required drop-down is set to YES. |
+When set to Yes, your Data Workflow does not begin until a value is present in the chosen component.
+So, if you selected a Text Field component, the Data Workflow does not run if the Text Field component is empty.
+When set to No, the Data Workflow runs with or without a value in the chosen component.
+By default, the Required drop-down is set to Yes. |

 Source |

 Sets the type of data the source component contains.
 To draw the exact value of the component selected earlier, you'll choose Default.
 If you work with dynamic values, you'll choose Binded Table.
-This is useful when using dynamic values in a Data Table.
-If you have dynamic values in a Data Table, select the Data Table under the Component setting.
+Doing so is useful when using dynamic values in a Data Table component.
+If you have dynamic values in a Data Table component, select the Data Table component under the Component setting.
 Then, select Binded Table as your Source.
-To see an example of configuring a Binded Table, read our Binded Table Use Case article.
+To see an example of configuring a Binded Table, read our Binded Table Use Casearticle.
 By default, the Source drop-down is set to Default. |

 Manually-Defined Inputs